 C-1 APPARATUS

-C-1.1 Oven - maintained at (105 ± 1) °C.
+C-1.1 Oven — maintained at (105 ± 1) °C

-C-1.2 Weighing Bottle - glass stoppered, shallow.
+C-1.2 Weighing Bottle — glass stoppered, shallow

 C-2 PROCEDURE

 Weigh accurately about 10 g of the well mixed sample in the tared weighing bottle.
 Distribute the sample as evenly as practicable to a depth of about 5 mm.
-Place the bottle containing the sample (uncovered) in the oven maintained at (105 ± 1) °C. Remove the bottle from the oven after 1 h, close the bottle promptly and allow It to come to room temperature in a desiccator.
+Place the bottle containing the sample (uncovered) in the oven maintained at (105 ± 1) °C. Remove the bottle from the oven after 1 h, close the bottle promptly and allow it to come to room temperature in a desiccator.
 Weigh it.

 Calculate loss on drying, percent by mass.